SAEON/mnemosyne/README.md

 - An `index.html` file (served as a website) if present
 - The directory listing

-You can override this logic via specifying the URL param `?noindex`, which will serve the directory listing instead of a website
+You can override this logic via specifying URL params:

+- `?noindex`: For directories with an `index.html` file, this will serve the directory listing instead of a website
+- `?json`: This will return a JSON representation of a directory listing (useful in browser environments, but rather use the `Accept: Application/json` header for API calls)

 In the case where there are duplicate filenames (only possible at the root), use the param `?v=N` to specify which mounted volume you are referring to (where N is an integer starting at 0).